'Meaningless' FDA Certificates Are Used To Tout Dubious Face Masks

 While the FDA requires makers of medical products to register their facilities with the agency so it can keep track of them, it doesn't issue such certificates.
 Even when the registrations themselves are legitimate, they don't mean a product or a facility has met any kind of regulatory standard.

 Shenzhen Newstar Optical Electronic Technology did not respond to requests for comment.
-FDA records indicate that it is a registered facility with the agency, but it has never been inspected and doesn't hold any medical device clearances from FDA.
+FDA records indicate that it is a registered facility with the agency, but it has never been inspected and doesn't hold any medical device clearances from the FDA.

-"There are a lot of manufacturers now in the industry because they were making, you know, hats, socks last week — teddy bears — and now they're making masks," says Benjamin England, a consultant and attorney based in Maryland, who has several dozen clients who import products to the U.S.
+"There are a lot of manufacturers now in the industry because they were making, you know, hats, socks last week — teddy bears — and now they're making masks," said Benjamin England, a consultant and attorney based in Maryland, who has several dozen clients who import products to the United States.

-Nearly 80 percent of imported surgical mask shipments from March until July 2 came from China or South Korea, according to an NPR analysis of bills of lading from ImportGenius.com.
-Most mask shipments were cosigned by separate logistics companies, making it impossible to tell from which manufacturers the masks came.
+Nearly 80% of imported surgical mask shipments from March until July 2 came from China or South Korea, according to an NPR analysis of bills of lading from ImportGenius.com.
+Most mask shipments were co-signed by separate logistics companies, making it impossible to tell from which manufacturers the masks came.

-Although FDA registration is mandatory for companies seeking to sell medical products in the United States, the listing is more like getting in a phone book than anything else.
+Although FDA registration is mandatory for companies seeking to sell medical products in the U.S., the listing is more like getting in a phone book than anything else.
 Information provided to officials isn't verified for accuracy.

-But in China, manufacturers expect a regulatory certificate, says England, explaining that this is just part of the culture.
+But in China, manufacturers expect a regulatory certificate, said England, explaining that it is just part of the culture.
 As a result, the consultants who help Chinese manufacturers get registered in the U.S. simply design one and print it out.

-"You come in and you see other certificates in the lobby, at the office or the waiting area," he says of manufacturing facilities in the country.
+"You come in and you see other certificates in the lobby, at the office or the waiting area," he said of manufacturing facilities in the country.
 "And they are completely commercially meaningless, of absolutely no value whatsoever."

 Most of the time, the certificates include fine print that says the FDA doesn't create or honor such certificates.
 For its part, the agency said in an FAQ: "The FDA does not issue any kind of certification to demonstrate a manufacturer is in compliance with the FDA's requirements."